GovTechSG/techpass-user-docs/docs/log-in-as-po.md

 <kbd>![verify-wog-for-po](assets/images/access-sgts-services-using-techpass/verification-code-po.png)-->

 You will now be prompted to approve your TechPass sign-in.
-A number will be shown on your computer.
+A number will be shown on your browser.

  <kbd>![number-mfa](assets/images/onboarding/po-non-se/mfa-number-displayed-on-screen.png)</kbd>